How to prepare walls before wallpapering

 Beeline binds down any poorly adhering filler and prevents the impending paste on the back of the wallpaper from penetrating that filler, softening it up, loosening the bond on the substrate – making it prone to lifting it when it dries out.

-This is a checklist for the whole process of stripping wallpaper and preparing for re-papering / lining / lining and painting.
+This is a checklist for the whole process of How to prepare walls before wallpapering.
+Stripping wallpaper and preparing for re-papering / lining / lining and painting.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.